 Dr. Geoge Green married Lydia Barnes Williams on January 9, 1907, and together they spent 37 years in Nigeria.
 Dr George Green was installed Ba’asegun of Ògbómòsó and died in 1962 at the age of 90.

 What they lay down is still serving the people of Ogbomoso till date.

 In memory of Dr George Green, the Ba’asegun Of Ogbomoso, and his wife, George Green Baptist College, Ogbomoso was inaugurated on Wednesday 6th October 2004.

-On the 7th October 2004, teaching commenced with sixty – three (63) Pioneer students and 10 (ten) Pioneer tutors under the leadership of Mr. David A. Oladunni (now of a blessed memory) the 1st Principal.
+On the 7th October 2004, teaching commenced with sixty – three (63) Pioneer students and 10 (ten) Pioneer tutors under the leadership of Mr. David A. Oladunni (now of blessed memory) the 1st Principal.

 George Green Baptist College, Ògbómòsó operated on Bowen University Teaching Hospital staff school as a temporary site before moving to its permanent site at Baby area, Ogbomoso on 25th/9/2006.

 George Green Baptist College, Ògbómòsó is renowned for excellence and integrity all to the Glory of God.
 Amongst numerous successes is 1st position spelling Bee Competition amongst 110 contestants, 3rd position Mathematics Olympia 2016/2017, 1st position Bible Quiz in the South West 2017, 3rd position National Bible Quiz Nigeria 2017 amongst others.

 Copyright © 2020 by My Woven Words: No part of this published blog post and all of its contents may be reproduced, on another platform or webpage without prior permission from My Woven Words except in the case of brief quotations cited to reference the source of the blog post and all its content and certain other uses permitted by copyright law.